Ashhab95/Reversi-Othello/README.md

   --autoplay_runs AUTOPLAY_RUNS
 ```

+---

 ## Issues?
 Bugs?
 Questions?

-Feel free to open an issue in this repository, or contact us in Ed thread.
+Feel free to open an issue in this repository or contact us through the provided channels.

+---

 ## About

-This is a class project for COMP 424, McGill University, Fall 2024 (it was originally forked with the permission of Jackie Cheung).
+This is a class project for COMP 424, McGill University, Fall 2024.
+The student agent was developed by Kazi Ashhab Rahman.

+---

 ## License